arielgee/Sage-Like/.misc/tasks.md

 ---

 ## Next
-* add stats to OPML import/export and display to user.
+* display OPML import/export stats to user.
 * are folders removed from internalPrefs when changing root folder?
 * NEED TO REPREDUCE: when click on feedPreview attachment that tries to download the page goes blank, there is no back button and only F5 works
 * convert discoveryView and messageView to classes and create base class for slideDown ???